Stobi: Religion in Stobi

 The Grand Palace near the eastern wall of the city was built during the Roman period and contains frescoes.
 The Temple of Nemesis in the theater, and religious items related to Hygeia and Telesphorus, Artemis Locheia, Apollo Clarious, Jupiter, Dionysus and Hera were common during this time.
 In the early Christian period Stobi was an episcopal see by 325, when the bishop Budius took part in the First Council of Nicaea.
 Stobi is one of a small number of cities from the late antique and early Christian period that kept a large number of mosaics.
 From the 4th to 5th century, several big churches were built and were known for their interior decoration of mosaics and frescoes.
 Decorative mosaics can also be found in private luxury buildings from late Antiquity, such as the Villas of Theodosius, Policharmosius and Peristerius.
 New archaeological research has shown that all Christian basilicas in the city discovered thus far were built over ancient buildings.

-An ancient synagogue dating from the 3rd or 4th century AD attests to a Jewish presence in the city.
+An ancient synagogue dating from the 2nd century AD, rebuilt in the 3rd or 4th century, attests to a Jewish presence in the city.
+A second- or third-century column inscription documents the construction of portions of a synagogue by a Roman citizen named Tiberius Polymarchos.
+He identifies himself as the "father of the synagogue" and describes himself as a "follower of all Jewish prescriptions."
+Also written, likely in reference to the patriarchate of Israel, was: “If anyone should wish to change anything about the buildings, he shall pay 250,000 denarii to the Patriarch, as we have agreed."
+Archaeological evidence for a Jewish presence also include a bronze seal adorned with a menorah.
 By the close of the 4th century, this synagogue was demolished and replaced by a Christian basilica.